department-of-veterans-affairs/va-digital-service-handbook/_pages/digital_standard.md

 Understand the complete end-to-end journey that users take to complete their goal, including the actions they take online, on a phone, or in person.
 Every encounter &mdash; whether it’s online or offline &mdash; is part of the "VA user experience" and should move users closer to their goals.

-#### Tips

-* Offer guidance for the end-to-end experience beyond your digital service. <a title="See example" href="https://www.vets.gov/disability-benefits/apply/" target="_blank">See an example</a>.
-* The Veteran Tools Platform is accessible with any digital device with a browser &mdash; computer, tablet, mobile phone, or TV.
-Consider how your users will experience your service in these different device contexts.

 #### How to meet this standard

 Your understanding of the end-to-end experience will evolve over time as you design and build your service.
-At a minimum, you'll
+At a minimum,

 * Explain the end-to-end steps that users take to achieve their goals and how your service is integrated into that context
 * Show a journey map of all the touch points in the user's experience of your service, from learning about the service to understanding how to cancel or stop using the service